PakistanAI/DS_Weekends/README.md

 So they were generous enough with their time to guide us through the skills people need to have if they want to help them make some serious dough, and we compiled a syllabus and gathered some expertise to teach those skills to you!
 And the best part is, wait for it \<Barney from HIMYM-style pause here>... we are doing the first iteration of our award-winning, FDA-approved, recognized-world-over-and-even-in-Mars course for ABSOLUTELY FREE!

 [Here's a draft](https://github.com/PakistanAI/DS_Weekends/blob/master/Outline_draft.md) of what we plan to teach in the first module right now.
 We are trying to devise a syllabus that's a mix between skills you will need in your job, plus knowledge that will help you through the interview.
 We'll also help you create a github profile that has projects which showcase skills that are sought-after.
 It's very cool, really.
 More effective than the amazing manjan you bought in your bus route the other day.

+Here's a [video promo](https://www.facebook.com/PakistandotAI/videos/1790624304324625/) regarding DS Weekends!

 ## Course Logistics
 The course is composed of 12 sessions, each session happening on a weekly basis.
 Each session will be then further subdivided into 3-2 sections where a certain topic will be taught.
 Students who do not show up for 2 sessions will be disqualified from the workshop overall.
 The software from [here](https://github.com/PakistanAI/DS_Weekends/blob/master/Installation.md) must be installed to be able to follow along with the sessions.